NickArakaki/siren_tech_assignemnt/REAME.md

 ## Example

-### This section will walk you through the test example in test.py
+### This section will walk you through the test example in test.py, feel free to run the test.py file and verify the results

 ![Example Network](image.png)